siyuan-liu-casia/myo_sim/README.md

 # <img  style="float: left;" src="https://user-images.githubusercontent.com/23240128/233209820-821715e0-07e6-4dbc-8133-d915a7ea06b7.png" width=40> MyoSim: MyoSuite's musculoskeletal model library

  `MyoSim` is the library of MuJoCo Musculoskeletal Models of [MyoSuite](https://github.com/facebookresearch/myoSuite).

-Here is the improved version, featuring two simplified variants of the myoarm model.
+<span style="color: red;">Here is the improved version, featuring two simplified variants of the myoarm model.</span>

 The models present in the library are: